 Online Social Work Programs

-In the 2017-2018 academic year, 840 schools offered some type of social work program.
+In 2018-2019, 823 schools offered a social work program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|